erehulka/PTS_DU2/README.md

 Now, your database is configured, and you can run all tests simply with `make`, which runs `make test`

 Info: To also run database tests, you have to uncomment the method in test/testDB.py.
-Then run followinf three commands:
+Then run following three commands:

     make recreate_whole_db
     make